junyang/radb/docs/source/include/configuration.rst

    would like to use only your own declarations for *f*.
 (This behavior is necessitated by RA's simple, order-based resolution discussed in :ref:`Type Checking`, because we need a way for user configuration to customize the order of declarations.)
-A implication of this rule is that you must remember to declare all alternative signatures for *f* in your user configuration file.
+An implication of this rule is that you must remember to declare all alternative signatures for *f* in your user configuration file.